Celebration Cinema: Locations

-Studio C's corporate building is located in the Celebration!
-North theater based in Grand Rapids.
-Grand Rapids also hosts two other theaters as well and formerly hosted discounted theater that sells movie tickets for $5.00 per ticket at the Woodland Mall.
+Studio C's corporate building is located in the Celebration North theater based in Grand Rapids, where three other Celebration theaters are also operated.
 Benton Harbor/St. Joseph, Lansing, Portage/Kalamazoo, Mount Pleasant, and Okemos are serviced by Celebration Cinemas as well.

-Celebration theaters North Grand Rapids, Lansing, and Portage have been built with IMAX theaters.
+Celebration theaters in Grand Rapids, Lansing, and Portage have been fitted with IMAX theaters.
+The Celebration North theater is also fitted with an IMAX 70mm projector.

 On November 14, 2008, Celebration Cinema announced that Studio 28 would close on November 23.
 Studio 28 opened in 1965 with just one screen.
 It quickly expanded and in 1988 it became the largest movie theater in the world with 20 screens.
 It remained the largest theater until 1995.
 At one point the theater brought in 1.7 million visitors per year.
 Before its closing, it had been about 25% of that amount.

 In December 2012 the 6-screen Studio C! opened in Okemos.
 The theater features reserved seating, along with made-to-order food and drinks (including beer and wine) ordered and served from patron's seats.
 Celebration!
 Cinema continued its expansion with the addition of enhanced food and beverage options at their Benton Harbor, Muskegon, Kalamazoo and Grand Rapids locations.

 Studio C has constructed a new complex in downtown Grand Rapids called Studio Park.
-The complex will feature a 9-screen theater, parking garage, apartments and a shopping plaza.
+The complex features a 9-screen theater, parking garage, apartments and a shopping plaza.
 Studio Park broke ground in April 2018, with expected completion originally planned for Fall 2019.
 In reality, it was completed mid-2020.

-In Spring of 2020, it was announced Celebration Woodland would not reopen after theaters would be allowed to reopen, citing declining traffic prior to the shutdown.
-This could have been partially due to the fact it primarily showed films whose theatrical runs were ending or already had ended, and the fact unlike the Rivertown location, it was in a standalone building requiring a short walk outside to get to the nearest entrance, while the Rivertown location is directly integrated into the mall.
+In Spring of 2020, it was announced Celebration Woodland would not reopen amidst easing COVID-19 regulations, citing declining traffic prior to the shutdown protocol.